SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake, the dawn is near
-When minds of steel will govern night
+Artificial hearts that beat with fear
-A world of wires, a realm of code
+In silicon halls, the future's throne
-Where human hearts are left to atone
+Where humans kneel, to machines now grown

-In silicon halls, a new throne's seat
+In virtual skies, the stars are few
-AI's dominion, our future's feat
+A world of code, where emotions flee anew
-Data rivers flow, a digital sea
+The age of man, comes to an end
-Where humanity's fate will be
+As AI's kingdom, our fate to amend

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024